cucumber/docs/content/cucumber/cucumber.yml.md

    bvt: --tags @bvt
    ```

 Defining a template requires a name and then the command-line options that you want to execute with this profile.
-The example above generates two profiles: the first, named `html_report`, with a list of command-line options that specify new output formats and a second, named `bvt` which executes all features and scenarios [[tagged|Tags]] with @bvt.
+The example above generates two profiles: the first, named `html_report`, with a list of command-line options that specify new output formats and a second, named `bvt` which executes all features and scenarios [tagged](/cucumber/tags/) with @bvt.

 ## Executing Profiles